Mikaela/mikaela.github.io/n/essentialsoftware.md

     suffering especially on BTRFS.
 I have been doing fine without it for years, it will not help any issue, unless you want read operations to cause writes and eat space...

+### BTRFS

+- The above applies, `/etc/fstab` must have `noatime`.
+- `compress=zstd:0` may be helpful.
+It enables zstd compression, which is an integrated feature of BTRFS, with the default compression level (3 at the time of writing).
+The BTRFS devs are most likely wiser than me and can provide a reasonable balance between efficiency and CPU use.
+  - The compression will happen either the next time the file is written or can be manually triggered through `sudo btrfs filesystem defragment -r "$PWD"`